-We require all students to submit copies of their receipts for all items purchased under the DSA with 6 weeks of the DSA award being made.
-When students fail to provide receipts or the amount on their receipts is less than the amount we awarded we will seek recovery of all monies that we have overpaid.
+We require all students to submit copies of their receipts for all items purchased under the DSA.
+When students fail to provide receipts or the amount on their receipts is less than the amount we awarded we will seek recovery of all monies that have not been accounted for.
 We will not accept alternatives to receipts as proof of purchase such as photos of equipment or letters from friends and family stating that the items have been bought.